icerpc/icerpc-docs/content/slice/encoding/icerpc.md

 ## Encoding a ServiceAddress {% icerpcSlice=true %}

-A null service address is encoded as the [null Ice identity](/icerpc-for-ice-users/rpc-core/ice-identity) (two empty strings).
+A null service address is encoded as the [null Ice identity](/icerpc-for-ice-users/rpc-core/ice-identity) (empty category and name strings).

 A non-null service address is encoded as the following `ServiceAddressData` struct: